stefperf/SquidGameRiddler/README.md

 e(P, S)   =   e(1, S) + Sum e(P-1, s) / 2^(S-s) for s in 0...S-1   =   1/2^S + Sum e(P-1, s) / 2^(S-s) for s in 0...S-1

 Even the last player, who is more than 100'000 times likelier to survive than the unlucky first player, still has worse than even chances.
+The survival probability of each p-th player is calculated simply as e(p, S) - e(p-1, S), exploiting the relationship:

+e(P, S)   =   Sum Prob\[ p-th player survives \] for p in 1...P

 # Results